ortus-docs/contentbox-docs/developing/overriding-contentbox-settings.md

 ## Override ContentBox Settings via ColdBox.cfc

-You can now override any runtime setting for ContentBox via a configuration structure in your main `ColdBox.cfc` configuration file.
-This will allow developers to override any runtime setting for any site (yes multi-site is coming).
+You can override any runtime setting for ContentBox via a configuration structure in your main `ColdBox.cfc` configuration file.
+This will allow developers to override any runtime setting for any site.

 All you need to do is create the a `contentbox` structure in your `configure()` or any tier method, with the name of the site (`default` is the default site) and then any setting name-value pair.